-- Q. 1.
+- Q.1.
 Define production function. - Ans.
-The function showing relationship between physical inputs and physical output is called production function. - Q. 2.
+The function showing relationship between physical inputs and physical output is called production function. - Q.2.
 State the changes in marginal product when total product increases at decreasing rate. - Ans.
-When total product increases at increases at diminishing rate, marginal product decreases but remains positive. - Q. 3.
-What is breakeven point? - Ans.
-The point where TR is equal to TC or AR = AC is called breakeven point.
-It is the level of output, where, firm earns no proft or incur no loss. - Q. 4.
-When with the change in price there will be no change in quantity of supply what will be the elasticity of supply. - Ans.
-Elasticity of supply will be equal to zero $E_s = 0$. - Q. 5.
+When total product increases at increases at diminishing rate, marginal product decreases but remains positive. - Q.3.
+What is meant by return to a factor? - Ans.
+When only one factor is increased keeping other factors constant, the resultant increase in output is called return to a factor. - Q.4.
+What is meant by Average Physical Product (APP) of a factor input? - Ans.
+APP is the output per unit of a variable factor i..e.
+APP = TPP/L. - Q.5.
 Define cost. - Ans.
-Cost refers to the sum of explicit cost, Implicit cost and Normal profit. - Q. 6.
+Cost refers to the sum of explicit cost, Implicit cost and Normal profit. - Q.6.
+Why is the relationship between MC and AVC similar to the relationship between MC and AC? - Ans.
+Because MC is not affected by fixed cost. - Q.7.
 Define Marginal Cost. - Ans.
-Marginal cost refers to change in total cost due to additional unit of a commodity is produced. - Q. 7.
+Marginal cost refers to change in total cost due to additional unit of a commodity is produced. - Q. 8.
+What will be the behaviour of AR when MR is zero? - Ans.
+When MR = 0, TR will be constant and if TR is constant, AR will fall as output is increased.

+- Q.9.
+What is break even point? - Ans.
+The point where TR = TC or AR = AC is called break even point.
+It is level of output where firm earns no profit nor incur loss. - Q.10.
 Define Market Supply. - Ans.
 Market Supply refers to the sum total of quantity supplied of a commodity by all sellers or all firms in the market at a certain price and in a given period of time.